 - Acting out the play.

 All in all, the workshop was very fun and we were able to actually learn something new about a holiday we don’t normally have a chance to see.
 I believe the activities were effective and appropriate for young learners, giving the fact that we had a lot of different tasks.

 Have you ever participated in a holiday-themed workshop?
 If you live in the USA, what are your favorite Thanksgiving workshop activities?
 Do you think that workshops given by actual native speakers of a language can help understand certain traditions better?
-Write in the comments, I would love to hear your opinion!
+Write in the comments or via the contact page, I would love to hear your opinion!